laro/Cilia/README.md

                 - RangeByStep(8, 0, -1)
                 - Not ~~`8..0`~~, as Range(8, 0) is always empty (it is counting up, not down!)
                 - Not `8..<0:-1`, staticAssert in RangeExclusiveEndByStep that `step > 0`:
-                    - "The range operator with exclusive end (`..<`) is not compatible with negative increments, because then it would be necessary to write `..>0` and that is not available."
+                    - "The range operator with exclusive end (`..<`) is not compatible with negative increments, because when counting downwards it would be necessary to write `..>` and that is not available."
                     - It simply would be too much, IMHO.
                     - Use `8..1:-1` instead.
         - If both start and end of the range are compile time constants, then it may be warned when the range contains no elements at all (e.g. when `start >= end` with `step > 0`).